Aangemeld als:

 Working with Morato + Infinito on graphic design, the result was a print-ready resource adopted by hundreds of shops.

 Engaged weeks before a planned launch out of crowdfunding.
 First decision: launch pushed back six weeks.
+Due diligence revealed 2 of 3 USPs were unreliable.
+I pushed through a chip Hz fix to secure the 1 that stuck and remapped the other in the development calendar 2.

 Accurate forecasting is essential when manufacturing capacity is constrained, and components are deeply interdependent.